srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     For additional instructions on using this helper script, and for instructions on how to use PowerShell instead of Bash, please see this link: <https://github.com/Azure/azure-iot-sdk-c/blob/master/tools/CACertificates/CACertificateOverview.md>

-    > **Warning:** Certificates created by this helper script **MUST NOT** be used for Production.
+    > [!WARNING] Certificates created by this helper script **MUST NOT** be used for Production.
 They contain hard-coded passwords ("*1234*"), expire after 30 days, and most importantly are provided for demonstration purposes to help you quickly understand CA Certificates.
 When building products against CA Certificates, you'll need to use your own security best practices for certificate creation and lifetime management.

+1. Review the contents of the script you downloaded using whatever tool you'd prefer (`more`, `code`, `vi`, etc.) to validate the code you downloaded.

 1. The first x.509 certificates needed are CA and intermediate certificates.
 These can be generated using the `certGen.sh` helper script by passing the `create_root_and_intermediate` option.